 There are very few other careers that are so rewarding.

-Here is the list of information technology (IT), computer science, computer engineering and computer related careers.
+Here is the list of computer IT jobs, salaries, degrees and majors.

 |2D Animator||$64,270||Bachelor's Degree||Animation, Computer Graphics|